GitOps with Argo CD¶

 metadata:

-name: opendepot-modules
+name: my-org-opendepot-modules

 namespace: argocd